-Dr. Wolfgang Streitbörger is a seasoned manager, PR expert, journalist and media researcher.
-These four realms of expertise intertwine with each other to produce knowledge-based marketing.
+Dr. Wolfgang Streitbörger is an experienced manager, PR expert, journalist, media researcher and adjunct professor in communication.
+These realms of expertise intertwine with each other to produce knowledge-based marketing.
 He founded Textransfer Communications in 1990.

 Born in 1959 and raised in Preetz, Northern Germany.
 Married to Friederike Streitbörger since 1990.
 Children: Sophie (1990) and Pauline Streitbörger (1992).